eb-margolis-neuroscience-lab/Spout/Spout_Construction_Guide/Spout_Construction_Guide_README.md

 6. Stack the Adalogger board on top of the Huzzah32 board, lining them up by the header pins.

 7. Insert the coin cell battery into the Adalogger feather board.
 Note: This battery powers the real time clock (RTC), not the device.
+This battery is expected to last at least a year, if not longer, but if the date on your Spout files is incorrect, the battery is likely be dead.

 <img src="./images/Body_w_coin_battery.jpg" alt="drawing" width="200"/>